FusionAuth/fusionauth-site/site/_posts/2021-04-01-fusionauth-introduces-simplepass.md

 > SimplePass&trade; Disrupting passwords, since now.

-Brian went on to share that as part of the R&D process, extensive user experience testing was performed to validate the research.
+A FusionAuth representative explained that as part of the R&D process, extensive user experience testing was performed to validate the research.
 In one trial, FusionAuth presented two login forms to [Peter Starke, a systems analyst](https://www.theonion.com/most-popular-passwords-of-year-include-123456-password-1821529484).
 One was the typical username and password (boring) and the other used the SimplePass&trade; technology.

 Peter was quick to choose the form with SimplePass&trade; technology stating "I mean, it types the password for me!
 Now I don't have to remember anything to log into my bank account.
 It's great!
 Maybe they could work on entering my email address, I'm always forgetting that too."